 Image reconstruction was based on angular data measured using an optical fiber position sensor (MR338-Y10C10, Micronor, Camarillo, CA, USA) integrated into the dedicated knee motion device.
 This optical sensor measured the knee rotation angle with a precision of 0.025°.
 The optical signals were converted to electrical signals by a controller unit (MR330, Micronor), and then sampled simultaneously with the electrical MRI scanner's sequence trigger signal using a USB-based data acquisition module (RedLab 1208FS Meihaus Electronic GmbH).
 By synchronizing the knee rotation angles with the sequence trigger signal, the acquired radial golden-angle k-space data were then sorted into two degree windows of knee rotation [27].
 This procedure ensured full coverage of the knee’s range of motion.
 Image reconstruction was performed using the RIESLING (Radial Interstices Enable Speedy Low-volume imagING) toolbox [28].
 This open-source software package is specifically designed for reconstructing non-Cartesian MRI data, employing advanced algorithms to efficiently reconstruct the radially sampled k-space data.
 Specifically, the “Alternating Direction Method of Multipliers” algorithm within RIESLING was used, with “Total Generalized Variation” regularization [29,30].
 A regularization strength of 0.05 was used, which was empirically determined to balance noise suppression and edge sharpness.

-Figure 1 shows a series of reconstructed frames from a single dataset, showcasing the progression of knee motion from a flexed position to extended position, back to flexed position, which were used subsequently as the input data for bone segmentation and tracking.
+Figure 1 shows a series of reconstructed frames from a single dataset, showcasing the progression of knee motion (from a flexed position to an extended position, back to a flexed position), which were used subsequently as the input data for bone segmentation and tracking.

 2.2 Semi-Automated Bone Tracking